Oxygen and removing sticky pads on cheeks

 We were with a family member again in the hospital this weekend.
 I was happy to see he had a bubbler with his oxygen (it helps keep the nasal passages moist which helps prevent bloody noses and irritation).

 I also noticed the oxygen tubing now comes with short gray padded coverings which fit over the ear area.
-Often times when someone is on oxygen, the ears can get irritated from the tubing.
+Sometimes times the ears can get irritated from the tubing.

 One of the times Son #2 was in the hospital, it came time for discharge.
 The male nurse came up and grabbed and edge and ripped the pads of Son #2's cheeks.
 You might imagine how painful it was, it left a welt and a red mark for several days.